rc-austinoneil/analysis-buddy/README.md

 * Threat lists:  In `config/json_lookups/threat_lists`, I have a list of publicly available threatlists that I grabbed from various githubs and firebog.
 Threat lists of course aren't always accurate and need to be validated but when an IP or Domain that I run through the tool appears on one of these lists, its an extra datapoint to look at in my investigation.

-- AWS/GCP/Azure lookups: SOC Buddy includes lookups for commonly used information from cloud providers like AWS, GCP, and Azure.
+- AWS/GCP/Azure lookups: Analysis Buddy includes lookups for commonly used information from cloud providers like AWS, GCP, and Azure.

-- MITRE Techniques: SOC Buddy includes a function to return a MITRE Technique by its Technique ID, making it easy to look up information on specific techniques used in detections.
+- MITRE Techniques: Analysis Buddy includes a function to return a MITRE Technique by its Technique ID, making it easy to look up information on specific techniques used in detections.

-* Expandability: If you want to use your internal APIs and use SOC Buddy as a framework, the "team" module will allow you to develop your own functions and tooling separate from the "core" code of the tool.
+* Expandability: If you want to use your internal APIs and use Analysis Buddy as a framework, the "team" module will allow you to develop your own functions and tooling separate from the "core" code of the tool.

 * More to come!
 I plan to continue deving on this project because I use this tool daily in my analysis workflow.

 ## Add your own internal tools (Teams)

-If you want to use your internal APIs or internal python tools and use SOC Buddy as a framework, the `./teams`  module will allow you to build in a .gitignored folder to keep the code separate from the "core" code of SOC Buddy.
+If you want to use your internal APIs or internal python tools and use Analysis Buddy as a framework, the `./teams`  module will allow you to build in a .gitignored folder to keep the code separate from the "core" code of Analysis Buddy.

 ### Menu System
-Each menu in SOC Buddy has two elements.
+Each menu in Analysis Buddy has two elements.

 *  A `menu()` function that includes what you to print to the console and the color of the menu item.
-	* `socbuddy.menu_item(0, "Example", "menu")`
+	* `analysisbuddy.menu_item(0, "Example", "menu")`
 		* The `option_type` variable determines the color of the menu item.
 			* menu
 			* tool